master-of-zen/Av1an/README.md

-TEMP STUFF

-Av1an is written in Rust and can be used on Linux, macOS and Windows.
-It is highly configurable but tries to set good default values to make it easier to use.

-Binary releases for Windows are also available from this repository's [releases page](https://github.com/master-of-zen/Av1an/releases).

----

 # Avian

 [![Discord server](https://discordapp.com/api/guilds/696849974230515794/embed.png)](https://discord.gg/Ar8MvJh)
 [![CI tests](https://github.com/master-of-zen/Av1an/actions/workflows/tests.yml/badge.svg)](https://github.com/master-of-zen/Av1an/actions/workflows/tests.yml)
 [![](https://img.shields.io/crates/v/av1an.svg)](https://crates.io/crates/av1an)

-Av1an is a video encoding framework for modern encoders.
-It can increase your encoding efficiency and speed by automatically splitting the input file into smaller segments and encoding these segments in parallel.
+Av1an is a video encoding framework for modern encoders written in Rust.
+It can increase your encoding efficiency and speed by splitting the input file into smaller segments and encoding them in parallel.
 This improves CPU usage when you have a lot of CPU cores and increases the speed of some AV1 encoders dramatically.
+Av1an also helps you with VMAF calculations, and can even target a specific quality level for your encodes.

 ---